top of page

 How should bank capital requirements be set to deal with climate-related transition risks?
 We build a general equilibrium macro banking model where production requires fossil and low-carbon energy intermediate inputs, and the banking sector is subject to volatility risk linked to changes in energy prices.
 Introducing carbon taxes to reduce carbon emissions in fossil energy induces risk spillovers into the banking sector.
 Sectoral capital requirements can effectively address risks from energy-related exposures, benefiting household welfare and indirectly facilitating capital reallocation.
 Absent carbon taxes, implementing fossil penalizing capital requirements does not reduce emissions significantly and may threaten financial stability.
 During the transition, capital requirements can complement carbon tax policies, safeguarding financial stability and trading off long-run welfare gains at the expense of lower investment and credit supply in the short run.

 How do information frictions in the securitization market amplify the response of mortgage credit supply to house price shocks ?
-Securitization prices and quantities endogenously result from an optimal contracting problem between investors and banks.
-Banks are better informed than investors about the quality of mortgages they originate, leading to adverse selection in securitization.
-Investors use the quantity sold as a screening device to induce banks to reveal truthful information.
-We find that adverse selection amplifies the response of a bank’s mortgage credit to house price shocks.
+I develop a theoretical framework where banks sell loans to investors in a securitization market affected by banks' private information about the quality of loans.
+When accounting for such information frictions, house price shocks affect banks' securitization volumes through nonlinear price and quantity effects.
+These non-linearities affect banks' available liquidity and, in turn, amplify the fluctuations of mortgage credit supply.
 The degree of amplification is also a function of the technological differences in managing portfolios between banks and investors.
 The model is informative on how information frictions can induce large fluctuations in mortgage credit supply.

 Working Papers